HDLahlou/robotics_final_project/README.md

 cannot stay in the glow of the player's flashlight; thus, the monster bot has to be smart in planning its path to the player.

-The main components of our project are A* Search, Sensory Controls, and Movement Controls, a combination we've formulated as LASER: the Light A* Search Evasion Routine.
+The main components of our project are A* Search and Sensory Controls, a combination we've formulated as LASER: the Light A* Search Evasion Routine.
 The A* Search finds the best path from the monster to the player.
 The robot uses its Sensory Controls to traverse the maze, center itself in the maze hallways, avoid wall collisions, make smooth turns, and detect light.
 If the monster runs into the player's light, the A* Search takes this into account and recalculates the new best path to sneak up behind the player.

 ## How to Run LASER